Zonglin-Li6565/website-hugo/content/post/Tfloaddata.md

 ```
 This function is for clean exit.
 Since we have a lot of threads, we need a way to stop them before exit.
 With the help of the coordinator, this will be easy, just don't forget to evaluate the returned tensor for closing queue.

 This is all we need to do in order to load large dataset in Tensorflow.
-Also, checkout the full code on [Github](https://github.com/Zonglin-Li6565/Kaggle-Amazon)
+Also, checkout the full code on [Github](https://github.com/Zonglin-Li6565/Kaggle-Amazon).
+The [multithrdloader.py](https://github.com/Zonglin-Li6565/Kaggle-Amazon/blob/master/multithrdloader.py) contains the full loader and [train.py](https://github.com/Zonglin-Li6565/Kaggle-Amazon/blob/master/train.py) contains the actual training code.